elias5000/gocd-playground/README.md

 # Pipeline development workflow

 * Edit the pipeline yaml as you see fit
-* Commit locally and push to the Gogs git remote
+* Commit locally and push to the Gitea git remote
   * The change should be applied by GoCD shortly
   * In case of failure, the previous version will be kept and any errors will be shown on the top right corner of the GoCD UI
 * Iterate over the pipeline code locally with repeated commits (you can also amend the same commit) until you're happy with the configuration